Linferno/alicante/README.md

 Our website is presented in the following categories, "Personal", "Jobs" and "Academics".
 Three students will have the categories in the same order.

-Personal: Stories about themselves before entering University of Rochester, where the students are from and fun facts about themselves.
+Personal: Stories about themselves before entering University of Rochester, where the students are from and fun facts about themselves such as their hobbies, favorite sports etc.

 Jobs: Previous jobs that they have worked or experienced - what they have learned from their jobs and explain the description of their jobs.